rheiland/CRC_v1.8.0/documentation/Quickstart.md

 $ make jpeg   # convert all output/snapshot*.svg to .jpg
 $ make gif    # create out.gif from output/snapshot*.svg
 $ make movie  # assuming you have ffmpeg, create out.mp4 from output/snapshot*.jpg
-and you can also specify the name of the output directory, e.g.:
+  You can also specify the name of the output directory, e.g.:
 $ make jpeg OUTPUT=out1
 ```